Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

 This mechanism enables the propagation of temporally induced anomalies across the network topology and facilitates the identification of correlated timing failures, such as synchronized drift escalation or overflow events affecting multiple devices with shared timestamp logic. \paragraph*{Optimization Objective} Model training is guided by the composite optimization objective

 which jointly enforces reconstruction fidelity, anomaly classification accuracy, consistency with clock-drift dynamics, and latent manifold regularization.
+The drift-consistency term is not intended to assume that true device drift is always available in real-world deployment.
+In the controlled training setting used in this study, drift-related quantities are known because timing perturbations are generated through the timestamp operator during dataset augmentation and edge-testbed injection.
+Therefore, the term provides supervised regularization during training by encouraging the learned drift representation to remain consistent with the injected clock dynamics.
+During online deployment, however, the detector does not require ground-truth drift labels.
+Instead, drift consistency can be estimated from observable timestamp differences, synchronization logs, and, when available, reference clock deviations.
+If such reference information is unavailable, this term can be down-weighted, while anomaly scoring remains driven by reconstruction, classification, temporal embedding, graph propagation, and curvature-based separation.
+Thus, the loss should be interpreted as a semi-supervised training objective for controlled evaluation rather than as a requirement for fully labeled drift measurements in operational systems.
 Here, $K(t)$ denotes the local curvature of the drift-augmented temporal embedding, computed from the Jacobian \cite{knoll2004jacobian} of the embedding with respect to the temporal distortion variables.
 The curvature penalty amplifies geometric signatures associated with abrupt timestamp discontinuities, enabling the model to distinguish benign clock evolution from catastrophic Y2K38 rollover behavior.
 Collectively, these operators yield a temporally grounded spatio-temporal learning solution that separates nominal timestamp evolution from adversarial or overflow-induced timing failures in energy IoT networks.